To accelerate the growth of your startup, you must attract great talent.

 Therefore, you want their equity to be enough to motivate them to stay with your company before and after funding.

-For you, handing out equity grants might be a no-brainer.
+Hand out equity grants might be a no-brainer for some startup founders.

 After all, it’s a way to fill your startup with high-caliber talent that can dramatically boost your chances of success.
 However, take some time to understand the value of what you’re giving away by establishing a methodology.